NathanRSmith/blogposts/posts/django-extra-views.md

 It should be noted that the documentation for django-extra-views is, unfortunately, rather lacking and the best way to get familiar with these classes is to read the source and try them out.
 If I ever get free time and the urge to contribute, this package is definitely on my list of candidates.

-To concluded, I highly recommend using this package if you ever need to handle formsets or their more complex siblings, inline formsets.
+To conclude, I highly recommend using this package if you ever need to handle formsets or their more complex siblings, inline formsets.
 Yes, the documentation is not great, but the classes are fairly straightforward and make sense once you dive in.
 I also hope that other useful views will be included in this package in the future to make it even more awesome.